daniel-widrick/jf-quick-search/README.md

 Do not expose to public internet - There is no authentication

-This service actually proxies the stream from jellyfin (It was getting late and i didn't want to hack in templates to update the audio source url intot he html).
+This service actually proxies the stream from jellyfin (It was getting late and I didn't want to hack in templates to update the audio source url into the html).

 ---